-Antidepressants tricyclic - Amphetamines may enhance the activity of tricyclic or sympathomimetic agents; d-amphetamine with desipramine or protriptyline and possibly other tricyclics cause striking and sustained increases in the concentration of d-amphetamine in the brain; cardiovascular CYP2D6 Inhibitors - The concomitant use of Evekeo and CYP2D6 inhibitors may increase the exposure of Evekeo compared to the use of the drug alone and increase the risk of serotoni syndrome.
+Antidepressants tricyclic - Amphetamines may enhance the activity of tricyclic or sympathomimetic agents: d-amphetamine with desipramine or protriptyline and possibly other tricyclics cause striking and sustained increases in the concentration of d- amphetamine in the brain; cardiovascular effects can

+$\underline{\text{CYP2D6 Inhibitors}}$ - The concomitant use of Evekeo and CYP2D6 inhibitors may increase the exposure of Evekeo compared to the use of the drug alone and increase the risk of serotonin syndrome.
 Initiate with lower doses and monitor patients for signs and symptoms of serotonin syndrome particularly during Evekeo initiation and after a dosage increase.
-If serotonin syndrome occurs, discontinue Evekeo and the CYP2D6 inhibitor (see WARNING, OVERDOSAGE).
-Examples of CYP2D6 Inhibitors include paroxetine and fluoxetine (also serotonergic drugs), quinidine, ritora of CYP2D6 Inhibitors include paroxetine and fluoxetine (also serotonergic drugs), quinidine, ritonavir.
+If serotonin syndrome occurs, discontinue Evekeo and the CYP2D6 inhibitor (see WARNING, OVERDOSAGE), Examples of CYP2D6 Inhibitors include paroxetine and fluoxetine (also serotonergic drugs), quinidine, ritonavir.

 Serotonergic Drugs - The concomitant use of Evekeo and serotonergic drugs increases the risk of serotonin syndrome.
 Initiate with lower doses and monitor patients for signs and symptoms of serotonin syndrome, particularly during Evekeo initiation or dosage increase.
 If serotonin syndrome occurs, discontinue Evekeo and the concomitant serotonergic drug(s) (see WARNING and PRECAUTIONS).
-Examples of serotonergic drugs include selective serotonin reuptake inhibitors (SSRI), serotonin norepinephrine reuptake inhibitors (SNRI), triptans, tricyclic antidepressants, fentanyl, lithium, tramadol, tryptophan, buspirone, St. John's Wort.
+Examples of serotonergic drugs include selective serotonin reuptake inhibitors (SSRI). serotonin norepinephrine reuptake inhibitors (SNRI), triptans, tricyclic antidepressants, fentanyl, lithium, tramadol, tryptophan, buspirone, St. John's Wort.

 MAO inhibitors - MAOI antidepressants, as well as a metabolic of furazolidone, slow amphetamine metabolism.
 This slowing potentiates amphetamines, increasing their affect on the release of norepinephrine and other monoamines from adrenergic nerve endings; this can cause headaches and other signs of hypertensive crisis.
-A variety of neurological toxic effects and malignant hyperpyrexia can occur, sometimes with fatal results.
+A variety of neurological toxic effects and malignant hyperpyrexia can occur, sometimes with

-Antihistamines - Amphetamines may counteract the sedative effect of antihistamines.
+Antihistamines - Amphetamines may counteract the sedative

-Antihypertensives - Amphetamines may antagonize the hypotensive effects of antihypertensive Chlorpromazine - Chlorpromazine blocks dopamine and norepinephrine reuptake, thus inhibiting the central stimulant effects of amphetamine, and can be used to treat amphetamine poisoning.
+Antihypertensives - Amphetamines may antagonize the hypotensive effects of antihypertensives

+Chlorpromazine - Chlorpromazine blocks dopamine and norepinephrine reuptake, thus inhibiting the central stimulant effects of amphetamine, and can be used to treat amphetamine poisoning.